Places Menu

 בית־שאן – "House of Safety"

-Ancient city at the junction of the Jezreel Valley and Jordan River Valley
+Located at the junction of the Jezreel Valley and Jordan River Valley / On major crossroad from Damascus to Jerusalem to Egypt

 -